matham/filers2/doc/source/guide/players.rst

 .. image:: ../images/guide/2_players_vertical.png

 If a player is not needed anymore, it can be deleted from the grid by pressing the trash button.
-This will delete the camera.
+This will delete the player.

 .. image:: ../images/guide/delete_player.png